Endangered Species Day event aims to raise awareness about imperiled wildlife

 Volunteers will be present at each of these exhibits from 9 a.m. to 3 p.m., and keeper talks are scheduled as follows:

-Two of the stations — western pond turtle and California condor — will offer visitors the inside story about the zoo's native Northwest species recovery programs.
-Since 1998, the zoo has participated in collaborative efforts to recover species such as the Oregon silverspot butterfly, Taylor's checkerspot butterfly, Oregon spotted frog and western pond turtle.
-In 2002, the zoo began working with Columbia Basin pygmy rabbits and the following year it began breeding California condors.
+One of the stations — California condor — will offer visitors the inside story about the zoo's native Northwest species recovery programs.
+In 1998, the zoo joined in collaborative efforts to recover the silverspot butterfly, Taylor's checkerspot butterfly, Oregon spotted frog and western pond turtle.
+In 2002, the zoo began working with Columbia Basin pygmy rabbits and began breeding California condors in 2003.

-Globally, the zoo works with partners to bolster on-the-ground efforts to save species ranging from Canadian polar bears to Bornean orangutans to Humboldt penguins off the coast of Peru.
+Globally, the zoo works with partners to bolster on-the-ground efforts to save species ranging from Canadian polar bears to Bornean orangutans.

 "Worldwide, passionate individuals are dedicating their lives to fighting extinction, resolving human-wildlife conflict and protecting habitat," said Dr. David Shepherdson, the zoo's deputy conservation manager.
 "Every visitor that walks through the Oregon Zoo's gates helps in these efforts, whether it's through activism, education or supporting the zoo's conservation efforts."